unfoldtoolbox/UnfoldMixedModels.jl/docs/src/howto/lmm_pvalues.md

 ### Setup

 ```@example Main
-using MixedModels, Unfold # we require to load MixedModels to load the PackageExtension
+using UnfoldMixedModels # we require to load MixedModels to load the PackageExtension
 using DataFrames
 using UnfoldSim
 using CairoMakie